Struggling with setting limits and holding your ground? Learn how to set boundaries with kids — and why they actually want them.

 Don’t use boundaries as a tool in power struggles.
 It’s this misuse that makes kids misunderstand and resent them.

 Free resource: Struggling with raising a strong-willed child?
-Join my newsletter and grab 5 Tips to Raising a Strong-Willed Child!
-Discover 5 ways to nurture and work with—not against—her inner spirit and strong personality:
+Grab 5 Tips to Raising a Strong-Willed Child!
+Discover 5 ways to nurture and work with—not against—her inner spirit and strong personality.
+You’ll also get my newsletters, which parents say they LOVE:

 2. Be firm but kind